awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/7_failure_injection_app.md

 _Draining_ allows existing, in-flight requests made to an instance to complete, but it will not send any new requests to the instance. *__Learn more__: After the lab [see this blog post](https://aws.amazon.com/blogs/aws/elb-connection-draining-remove-instances-from-service-with-care/) for more information on _draining_.*

+_Draining_ allows existing, in-flight requests made to an instance to complete, but it will not send any new requests to the instance.
+  * __Learn more__: After the lab [see this blog post](https://aws.amazon.com/blogs/aws/elb-connection-draining-remove-instances-from-service-with-care/) for more information on _draining_.

+_Auto Scaling_ helps you ensure that you have the correct number of Amazon EC2 instances available to handle the load for your workload.
-*__Learn more__: After the lab see [Auto Scaling Groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) to learn more how auto scaling groups are setup and how they distribute instances, and [Dynamic Scaling for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scale-based-on-demand.html) for more details on setting up auto scaling that responds to demand*
+  * __Learn more__: After the lab see [Auto Scaling Groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) to learn more how auto scaling groups are setup and how they distribute instances

+{{% /expand%}}

 ### 7.3 Web server failure injection - conclusion